VAKGK/SUPPLY-CHAIN-IN-FMCG/Presentation/readme.md

-This Folder contains  PPT and Video Presentation of the project
+This File contains  PPT and Video Presentation of the project